 The indication of choosing a specific panel is dependent on the clinical symptoms available, the patient's phenotype and the family history.
-The list of panels offered are recorded at https://panelsapp.igenomix.net/, however a prior discussion with the genetic counsellor is strongly recommended before choosing the panel.
+Request can be made for the list of panels offered by Igenomix by email to me-gc@igenomix.com and diagnostic-me@igenomix.com.
+Prior discussion with the genetic counsellor is strongly recommended before choosing the panel.